-You’ve read the headlines: “Puppy Love: Pet Owners Are Happier, Healthier” and "How Pets Save Us Billions Every Year In Health Care Costs!"
-It is true that a lot of studies have reported that pet owners have better physical and mental health than people who do not live with companion animals.
-But, as I have pointed out in previous Psychology Today posts, the results of this body of research have been mixed (here and here).
-Further, we do not don’t know whether getting a pet causes better health, or whether the causal arrow points in the other direction.
+You’ve seen headlines like “Puppy Love: Pet Owners Are Happier, Healthier” and "How Pets Save Us Billions Every Year In Health Care Costs!"
+And it is true that a lot of studies have reported that pet owners have better physical and mental health than people who do not live with companion animals.
+But as I have pointed out in previous posts, the results of this body of research have been mixed (here and here).
+Further, we do not know whether getting a pet causes better health, or whether the causal arrow points in the other direction.
 In other words, pet owners might be different to begin with.
-If so, non-pet-related differences such as socioeconomic status might be the real cause of better health in companion animal owners.
-For example, people who are married, White, female, and wealthy have lower death rates.
+If so, non-pet-related differences such as socioeconomic status might be the real cause of better health for companion animal owners.
+For example, people who are married, white, female, and wealthy have lower death rates.
 If individuals with these characteristics are also more likely to live with pets, we could wrongly conclude that it is dog or cat ownership that makes them live longer.

-So if we really want to understand the effects of companion animals on human health, we also need to know how pet owners and non-pet owners differ in terms of basic demographics.
+If we really want to understand the effects of companion animals on human health, we also need to know how pet owners and non-pet owners differ in terms of demographics.
 Investigators from the Rand Corporation and UCLA used a large data set to address this question.
-Recently published in the journal PLOS One, their research report offers important insights into the differences between pet and non-pet owners and the impact of pets on our health.
+Recently published in the journal PLOS One, their research report offers important insights into the differences between pet owners and non-pet owners and the impact of pets on our health.

-To study differences between pet owners and non-owners, the researchers turned to a huge data set, the on-going California Health Interview Survey.
-Begun in 2001, it is the nation’s largest state-wide comprehensive health survey.
-The CHIS involves telephone interviews with randomly selected Californians.
-The interviews are conducted in five languages, and the sample is highly representative of the population of Californians in terms of sex, race, household composition, and income.
+To study differences between pet owners and non-owners, the researchers turned to a huge data set - the ongoing California Health Interview Survey.
+Begun in 2001, it is the nation’s largest statewide comprehensive health survey.
+CHIS involves telephone interviews with randomly selected Californians.
+The interviews are conducted in five languages, and the sample is highly representative of the state's population in terms of sex, race, household composition, and income.
 In addition to basic questions related to health and demography, the 42,044 adults interviewed in the 2003 CHIS survey were also asked about dog and cat ownership.

-About half of the individuals interviewed in 2003 lived with a pet: 26 percent of the respondents owned a dog, 22 perecnt owned a cat, and 9 percent owned both a dog and a cat.
+About half of the individuals interviewed lived with a pet: 26 percent of them owned a dog, 22 percent owned a cat, and 9 percent owned both.
 The researchers presented their results using statistics called “odds ratios.”
-Here is summary of some of the results:
+Here is a summary of the results:

 Some of the big surprises in the study were related to health.
-The respondents were asked to rate their general health on a scale on which 5=excellent, 4=very good, 3=good, 2=fair, and 1=poor.
+The respondents were asked to rate their general health on a scale: 5=excellent, 4=very good, 3=good, 2=fair, and 1=poor.
 They were also asked about their height and weight, and whether they were currently suffering from asthma.

 Why This Study Is Important

-As the authors point out, their study has some limitations.
-The data is over a decade old, the study was done in California, and the researchers did not have information on how long the participants had lived with pets.
-And, as is true of nearly every study of the impact of pets on health, the study is, in stat-speak, “correlational.”
-This means we cannot conclude, for example, that living with a dog or cat causes an increase in your chances of getting asthma.
+As the authors point out, their study has some limitations: The data is more than a decade old, the study was done in California, and the researchers did not have information on how long participants had lived with their pets.
+And, as is true of nearly every study of the impact of pets on health, the study is “correlational.”
+This means that we cannot conclude, for example, that living with a dog or cat causes an increase in your chances of getting asthma.